jramos-br/PlayGround/GenerateAssemblyInfo/Readme.md

 [assembly: System.Reflection.AssemblyVersionAttribute("1.0.0.0")]
 ```

+Besides AssemblyTitle and Version, defined in the csproj, other assembly attributes are
-Other assembly attributes are automatically generated.
-To disable that, appropriate
+automatically generated.
+To disable that, appropriate properties must be defined in the
-properties must be defined in the csproj file.
-In the following example, the generation
+csproj file.
+In the following example, the generation of Company and Product attributes
-of Company and Product attributes is disabled.
+is disabled.

 ```xml
 <Project Sdk="Microsoft.NET.Sdk">